kireeti-ai/kireeti-ai/README.md

 Passionate about **Full Stack Development and AI/ML**, and working on building a **Food delivery Website** .
 I enjoy solving problems, creating impactful projects, and learning cutting-edge tech.

-- 📚 Currently learning:
+-  Currently learning:
   - *React & Node.js*
-  - *Generative AI
+  - *Generative AI*
-- 🚀 Love working on exciting projects and collaborating with people.
+-  Love working on exciting projects and collaborating with people.
-- ✔ Open to helping others with web dev & coding.
+-  Open to helping others with web dev & coding.
-- 🎮 Outside tech: gaming, movies, music.
+-  Outside tech: gaming, movies, music.
-- 📫 Reach me at: <a href="mailto:kireetiv2005@gmail.com">kireetiv2005@gmai.com</a>
+-  Reach me at: <a href="mailto:kireetiv2005@gmail.com">kireetiv2005@gmai.com</a>

 <br>